mikesizz/objktiv-alpha/README.md

 The alpha version includes wallet sync'ing, anonymous wallet viewing, gallery creation, popout objkt viewer w/ bg color selector, and day/night mode.

 All settings are persisted via local storage, so settings will not carry over between devices.
 Settings export will come shortly.
-Be warned that unsync'ing your wallet will wipe your settings.
-This will change in an upcoming release.

 ### Decentralization
 The goal is to stand OBJKTIV up as a fully decentralized application, though centralized indexers are used as a dependency in its current incarnation.
 With this in mind, most views, galleries, objkts, etc can be shared via URL.
-Ideally, everything that dictates your viewing experience should be encoded in the URL making it is 100% shareable.
+Ideally, everything that dictates your viewing experience will be encoded in the URL making it is 100% shareable.

 ## FAQ
 ### Is this application safe?